aws-samples/data-protection/usecase-9/IOT_Device_Usecase.md

 * Navigate to the Cloud9 service within your AWS console
 * Open the Cloud9 IDE environment called **IOT usecase environment**.
 It takes about 30 seconds for the environment to start up.
-* In the Cloud9 IDE environment you will find a folder called **AWS-Certificate-Manager-Workshop** in the folder pane on the left side of the screen
+* In the Cloud9 IDE environment you will find a folder called **usecase-9** in the folder pane on the left side of the screen
 * Delete that folder

-* WE need to do this until we get a public github repo.
-Working on this right now.
-In the interim do this

-In your mac terminal do the below :

-git clone ssh://git.amazon.com/pkg/AWS-Certificate-Manager-Workshop

-From your laptop Copy the AWS-Certificate-Manager-Workshop directory to S3 in your isengard account.

-Within your Cloud9 environment copy the whole **AWS-Certificate-Manager-Workshop** directory into your Cloud9 environment
+Within your Cloud9 environment open the **usecase-9** directory

 * Right-click (on MacOS: control-click) the file named **environment-setup.sh** in the IDE and select Run
 * This script takes about a minute to complete